EncisoAlva/EncisoAlva.github.io/about.md

 Born in Pachuca de Soto, Hidalgo, Mexico.
 My name I refuse to abbreviate: Enciso from my father and Alva from my mother, as it was the custom where I was born.

 Despite being kinda' autistic, I display regular human behaviour on numerous occassions.
-Outside work I often listen to music, play board games, read and write, or cook.
+Outside work I often listen to music, play board games, read and write, cook, and collect curious trinkets.

 Fun findings from my hobbies: